Peyman-Ayoubvand/Mardass-Woocommerce-Store/README.md

 A fashion e-commerce website built with WordPress and WooCommerce.

+---

 ## Project Overview
-This project demonstrates building a complete WooCommerce store with focus on clean UI, user-friendly shopping flow, and responsive design.
+This project demonstrates building a complete WooCommerce store with a focus on clean UI, user-friendly shopping flow, and responsive design.

+---

 ## Development Notes

 ### WordPress Initial Setup & Security
 - Installed WordPress (clean install)
 - Installed Wordfence Security plugin